HaimengBai/431slides/class_24/README.md

             - I have posted our [grading rubric for Questions 2-5](https://github.com/THOMASELOVE/431homework/blob/master/HW6/README.md) to help you gauge exactly what we're looking for in your responses.
             - The 431 Project Study 2 demonstration material in Task E is directly relevant to Questions 2-5.
 (2-6 actually, but we're not doing 6.)
 There's a [PDF](https://github.com/THOMASELOVE/431homework/blob/master/HW6/README.md) and a [R Markdown](https://github.com/THOMASELOVE/431project/blob/master/TaskE/431-project-study2-demonstration.Rmd) file to help you.
             - Everything you need is also in Part C of the [Course Notes](https://thomaselove.github.io/431notes/introduction-for-part-c.html).
+    - Once all six assignments are complete and you know your grades on each, you may find an error in grading that you would like Dr. Love to review.
+Request this by filling out [this Google Form](https://goo.gl/forms/v5zBIuGnrLkbiuXU2).
+The deadline is noon on 2017-12-13, and remember that Dr. Love will only consult this if your grade might plausibly be affected by the changes you request.
+See the [Grade Appeal Policy](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) in the Syllabus for more details.
     - Quiz 3 is scheduled to be available to you on 2017-12-07 and is due at noon on 2017-12-11.

 ## Announcements after class: